-The National ICT Policy (2003) articulated ten main focus areas in harnessing ICT in Tanzania which include strategic ICT leadership; ICT infrastructure; ICT Industry; Human Capital; Legal and Regulatory Framework; Productive Sectors; Service Sectors; Public Service; Local Content; and Universal Access.
+The National ICT Policy (2003, revised in 2016) articulated ten main focus areas in harnessing ICT in Tanzania which include strategic ICT leadership; ICT infrastructure; ICT Industry; Human Capital; Legal and Regulatory Framework; Productive Sectors; Service Sectors; Public Service; Local Content; and Universal Access.

-The Government established the Ministry of Communication, Science and Technology in 2008, which among other tasks, is charged with the responsibility to create a conducive environment for investment, introduction and use of ICT in national development efforts and government operations.
+The Government established the Ministry of Communication, Science and Technology in 2008.
+Renamed the Ministry of Works, Communication and Transport in 2015, this Ministry is among other tasks, charged with the responsibility to create a conducive environment for investment, introduction and use of ICT in national development efforts and government operations.
 A new Ministry for Education, Science and Technology was established in 2015.